This tutorial shows you how to work with the Mobile PDF features in Acrobat X. See what the all-new Acrobat DC can do for you.

 Make sure to include tags in all your PDF files used for mobile use.
 The tags help your viewer display the content correctly, particularly when using a Reflow Text view or when you are zoomed into the page.

-I did several experiments to see how the output would look in Adobe Reader X Mobile depending on whether I exported a tagged file from InDesign, or whether I exported a file from Word or InDesign and then tagged it in Acrobat X. Interestingly, although the tagging structure uses different tags, the outcome was generally satisfactory (Figure 9).
+I did several experiments to see how the output would look in Adobe Reader X depending on whether I exported a tagged file from InDesign, or whether I exported a file from Word or InDesign and then tagged it in Acrobat X. Interestingly, although the tagging structure uses different tags, the outcome was generally satisfactory (Figure 9).

 Figure 9: Be sure to tag the files.